 Age: Too Young, or too Old

-If you are either younger (less than 30) or older (more than 50) than the ideal, it can be really tough for you to even get interviews, no matter how well-qualified you are.
+If you are either younger (less than 30) or older (more than 50) than the ideal, it can be really tough for you to even get interviews.
+It doesn’t matter how well-qualified you are.
 If you’re too young, you’ll be too close in age to the students.
 Koreans often retire around the age of 50 from their first career.
 The result is a definite stigma against older workers.

 Gender and Country of Origin